eliabieri/hackzurich_2021/README.md

 Analysis of the incidents showed that the problem always occurred over a certain range on the track.
 This range could be represented using a Gaussian curve, but instead we just cut the track into 300 chunks of ~100m length (faster and works probably just as well).
-Anomalies are then detected in each chunk using previously calculated mean and variance of voltage and package loss.
+Anomalies are then detected in each chunk using previously calculated mean and variance of signal strength and telegram loss.
 Data from more recent rides is weighted more heavily to detect anomalies faster.

 The results from all 300 sections are then sent to the frontend.
 In addition, peaks are calculated if an outlier threshold (called "severance score" in the frontend) is reached.
 If multiple chunks reach the threshold in the range of 3 km, only the one with the highest value is considered a peak.
 This peak values are also send to the frontend and visualized.
-When the threshold is reached only for the package loss but not for the voltage, it is assumed that is likely an interference problem.
+When the threshold is reached only for the telegram loss but not for the signal strength, it is assumed that is likely an interference problem.
 The threshold were determined using the 138 incidents in the dataset.